JunshengFu/driving-behavioral-cloning/README.md

 Anaconda is used for managing my [**dependencies**](https://github.com/udacity/CarND-Term1-Starter-Kit).

 * OpenCV3, Python3.5, Kera, CUDA8.0 are used
+* you can use provided [environment file with GPU](environment-gpu.yml) to install the dependencies.

 My computer setting is as follows:
 * GeForce GTX 980M, Intel Core i7@2.7GHzx8, 32G memory, Ubuntu 16.04